Lantana camara

 L. camara can outcompete native species, leading to a reduction in biodiversity.
-It can also cause problems if it invades agricultural areas as a result of its toxicity to livestock, as well as its ability to form dense thickets which, if left unchecked, can greatly reduce the productivity of farmlandby suppressing the pastures (grasses) essential for livestock production and also suppresses crops in cultivated farmlands.
+It can also cause problems if it invades agricultural areas as a result of its toxicity to livestock, as well as its ability to form dense thickets which, if left unchecked, can greatly reduce the productivity of farmland by suppressing the pastures (grasses) essential for livestock production and also suppresses crops in cultivated farmlands.

 Description

 Lantana camara is a perennial, erect sprawling or scandent, shrub which typically grows to around 2 m tall and form dense thickets in a variety of environments.
 Under the right conditions, it can scramble up into trees and can grow to 6 m tall.

 The leaves are broadly ovate, opposite, and simple and have a strong odour when crushed.

 L. camara has small tubular-shaped flowers, which each have four petals and are arranged in clusters in terminal areas stems.
 Flowers come in many different colours, including red, yellow, white, pink and orange, which differ depending on location in inflorescences, age, and maturity.
 The flower has a tutti frutti smell with a peppery undertone.
 After pollination occurs, the colour of the flowers changes (typically from yellow to orangish, pinkish, or reddish); this is believed to be a signal to pollinators that the pre-change colour contains a reward as well as being sexually viable, thus increasing pollination efficiency.
 In frost-free climates the plant can bloom all year round, especially when the soil is moist.

 There are five major flower colour varieties in Australia: